mstksg/typelits-printf/README.md

 all differ in a few key ways.
 Some, like *[th-printf][]* and *[safe-printf][]*, offer Template Haskell-based ways to generate your printf functions.
 This package is intended as a "template-haskell free" alternative.
-However, it is notable that with a Template-Haskell based approach, we can solve the "pick two" situation above: *[th-printf][]*'s printf fulfills all three requirements in the table above, with the only potential drawback being Template Haskell usage.

 Some others, like *[safe-printf][]*, *[formatting][]*, *[printf-safe][]*, *[xformat][]*, and *[category-printf][]*, require manually constructing your